Uncle Tom's Cabin (1918 film)

-Uncle Tom's Cabin was a 1918 American silent drama film directed by J. Searle Dawley, produced by Famous Players-Lasky Corporation and distributed by Paramount Pictures under the Famous Players-Lasky name.
+Uncle Tom's Cabin is a 1918 American silent drama film directed by J. Searle Dawley, produced by Famous Players–Lasky Corporation and distributed by Paramount Pictures under the Famous Players–Lasky name.
 The film is based on Harriet Beecher Stowe's 1852 novel Uncle Tom's Cabin and George Aiken's eponymous play.

 Uncle Tom's Cabin starred Marguerite Clark, who portrayed both Topsy and Little Eva.
 It is now considered to be a lost film.

 Plot

 As described in a film magazine, Uncle Tom is an old slave living on George Shelby's plantation in Kentucky.
 Along with Uncle Tom, are Eliza and her son Jim Crow.
 Shelby is in great debt, and although he doesn't want to, he must sell Uncle Tom and Jim to a slave trader.
 Eliza hears that this is happening and decides to run away.
 She manages to escape by crossing an icy river despite being chased by bloodhounds.

 While this is happening, a farmer named St. Clair and his daughter Eva have decided to visit their old southern family home.
 It just happens that Uncle Tom is placed on the same steam boat as St. Clair.
 Eva is not in the best state of health, and during the boat ride she falls off.
 However, Uncle Tom saves her, and by Eva's request, Uncle Tom is bought by the St. Clair's.
 At the St. Clair home Uncle Tom is treated very well and is even brought gifts by Eva.
 At one point St. Clair saves a slave named Topsy from a terrible master.

 Eva continues to grow more ill, and in a dying wish asks for Uncle Tom to be freed.
 St. Clair agrees but shortly after he also dies, so Uncle Tom and a slave named Emelin are sold at auction to Simon Legree.
 Legree is a ruthless slave owner, and because of this Emelin and a slave named Cassy decide to run away.
 They tell Uncle Tom to come with them but he refuses.
 Legree commands Tom to tell him where they have gone but Uncle Tom refuses to tell.
 Uncle Tom is beaten nearly to death, but Cassy has actually not yet run away.
 She witnesses this brutality and kills Legree as he goes to his room.
 Just as Tom is dying, Shelby comes to buy back him, but he is too late and Uncle Tom dies.